 - ServletInputStream - boolean isFinished().
-The isFinished method returns true when all the data for the request associated with the ServletReader / ServletInputStream has been read.
+The isFinished method returns true when all the data for the request associated with the ServletInputStream has been read.
 Otherwise it returns false. - boolean isReady().
 The isReady method returns true if data can be read without blocking.
 If no data can be read without blocking it returns false.
-If isReady returns false it is illegal to call the read method. - void setReadListener (ReadListener listener).
+If isReady returns false it is illegal to call the read method and an IllegalStateException MUST be thrown.

+• void setReadListener (ReadListener listener).
 Sets the ReadListener defined above to get invoked to read data in a non-blocking fashion.
 Once the listener is associated for the given ServletInputStream, the container invokes the methods on the ReadListener when data is available to read, all the data has been read or if there was an error processing the request.
 Registering a ReadListener will start non-blocking IO.
-It is illegal to switch to the traditional blocking IO at that point.
+It is illegal to switch to the traditional blocking IO at that point and an IllegalStateException MUST be thrown.
+A subsequent call to setReadListener in the scope of the current request is illegal and an IllegalStateException MUST be thrown.